mgrankin/ru_transformers/README.md

 In the process, I've switched tokenization library from SentencePiece to YTTM.
 YTTM is better (10% smaller files) and much faster.
 If you for some reason want to use SentencePiece then the code is here, just change the tokenizer in the command line.

+First, the GPT-2 model will learn Russian on a huge dataset (230 GB), and then it will learn good Russian on the Russian classical literature (500 MB).
+I use progressive layer unfreezing to use transfer training.

 ### 1. Download a fb2 library

 Main [link](https://booktracker.org/viewtopic.php?t=1198)